cosimochellini/sort-es-docs/docs/sortables/byString.md

 slug: by-string
 ---
 ## Description
-The **byString** sortble, as the name explain, is the sortable to sort the [**string type**](https://www.typescriptlang.org/docs/handbook/basic-types.html#string)
+The **byString** sortable, as the name explain, is the sortable to sort the [**string type**](https://www.typescriptlang.org/docs/handbook/basic-types.html#string)

 ## Example